 In asynchronous serial mode there will be glitches of 37 - 38.5 ns duration (1/XOSC) occurring infrequently and with random periods.
-A simple RC filter can be added to the data output line between CC113L and the MCU to get rid of the 37 - 38.5 ns glitches if considered a problem.
+A simple RC filter can be added to the data output line between CC110L and the MCU to get rid of the 37 - 38.5 ns glitches if considered a problem.
 The filter 3 dB cut-off frequency needs to be high enough so that the data is not filtered and at the same time low enough to remove the glitch.
-As an example, for 2.4 kBaud data rate a 1 k $\Omega$ resistor and 2.7 nF capacitor can be used.
+As an example, for 2.4 kBaud data rate a 1 k Ω resistor and 2.7 nF capacitor can be used.
 This gives a 3 dB cut-off frequency of 59 kHz.

-5.19.2 Synchronous Serial Operation
+5.26.2 Synchronous Serial Operation

-Setting PKTCTRL0.PKT\FORMAT to 1 enables synchronous serial mode.
-When using this mode, sync detection should be disabled together with CRC calculation ( MDMCFG2.SYNC\MODE=000 and PKTCTRL0.CRC\EN=0).
-Infinite packet length mode should be used ( PKTCTRL0.LENGTH\CONFIG=10b).
+Setting PKTCTRL0.PKT_FORMAT to 1 enables synchronous serial mode.
+When using this mode, sync detection should be disabled together with CRC calculation (MDMCFG2.SYNC_MODE=000 and PKTCTRL0.CRC_EN=0).
+Infinite packet length mode should be used (PKTCTRL0.LENGTH_CONFIG=10b).

 In synchronous serial mode, data is transferred on a two-wire serial interface.
-The CC113L provides a clock that is used to sample data on the data output line.
+The CC110L provides a clock that is used to set up new data on the data input line or sample data on the data output line.
+Data input (TX data) is on the GDO0 pin.
+This pin will automatically be configured as an input when TX is active.
+The TX latency is 8 bits.
 The data output pin can be any of the GDO pins.
-This is set by the IOCFG0.GDO0\CFG, IOCFG1.GDO1\CFG, and IOCFG2.GDO2\CFG fields.
+This is set by the IOCFG0.GDO0_CFG, IOCFG1.GDO1_CFG, and IOCFG2.GDO2_CFG fields.
 The RX latency is 9 bits.